Skip to content

 Getting your coding right ensures you are paid correctly for the valuable services you provide.
 It also protects your practice from the risks associated with audits and payer scrutiny.
 By being mindful of a few key areas, you can clean up your claims process and secure the reimbursement you’ve earned.
 Let’s look at three of the most frequent CPT coding errors in mental health billing and how you can steer clear of them.

-The Risks of Upcoding and Downcoding
+Understanding the Dangers of Upcoding and Downcoding

 Finding the right code is a balancing act.
 If you bill for a less intensive service than you provided, that’s called downcoding, and it means you’re leaving money on the table.
 On the other hand, billing for a more complex service than was delivered is upcoding.
 While it might seem like a way to increase revenue, upcoding can lead to audits, fines, or even removal from insurance panels.
 Ultimately, you are always responsible for billing errors, even if you outsource the work.
 Accurate and ethical behavioral health billing requires choosing the code that precisely reflects the service you performed, nothing more and nothing less.

-Misusing Time-Based Codes
+How to Avoid Misusing Time-Based Codes

 Many psychotherapy codes are time-based, and miscalculating session length is a frequent source of errors.
 For example, you can’t bill for a 45-minute session (90834) if the actual face-to-face time was only 37 minutes.
 In that case, you would need to use the code for a 30-minute session (90832).
 To avoid this mistake, it’s critical to know the exact time ranges for each code and to meticulously document the start and end times of every session.
 This diligence not only supports accurate medical billing but also creates a clear record in case of an audit.